top of page

 Finds homes for: Dogs, Cats, Rabbits, Small Animals, Reptiles, Birds

-Joyful Pets takes a more active role in connecting owners and applicants.
-A potential adopter can submit a pet match request describing what they’re looking for, and they will contact you if a pet becomes available.
+Joyful Pets takes a more active role in connecting pet parents and interested adopters.
+They pride themselves on their attention to find the most compatible pet and human pairings.
+If you don't find that you are looking for at the time of the search, at no cost, you can submit a "Pet Match Request," describing your ideal companion and they will reach out if a pet matching that criteria becomes available.
 Joyful Pets yielded 6 dogs within the same 50-mile radius.
-However, most owners are willing to travel anywhere for the right match so don't let this deter you.
-The adoption fee is $175 and includes post-adoption support, an adoption contract, and a PawFax report.
+However, many of these pet parents are willing to travel for the right match so don't let this deter you.
+Again, the focus is on best match.
+The adoption fee is $175 for a dog, and $125 for a cat.
+This includes post-adoption support, an adoption contract, a PawFax report.

 For more insights on pet love and loss, please visit Pet Therapy Notes.